 He also met his wife, Beryl while there.“I’ve had two great pieces of luck in my long life.
 One is Beryl and the other is H.P.
 Squire, a major figure in fluid dynamics in those days….He said to me, do what you like best because you’ll be better at it...I took his advice.
 I’ve always gone for what I like best and I've been rewarded handsomely.”

 Life as an academic

 Edward received his first lectureship at Imperial College London and has held senior positions at the Universities of Sussex, Cambridge and most recently at Bath.

 In 1989, he was awarded the Senior Whitehead Prize of the London Mathematical Society and has been a Fellow of the Royal Society since 1993.

-At the age of 90, Edward is still working on his own research and is focussed on completing work on water entry on a wedge that he started with Bryce McLeod.
+At the age of 90, Edward was still working on his own research and was focussed on completing work on water entry on a wedge that he started with Bryce McLeod.